BrianHicks/should/README.md

 The syntax for using should is in a state of flux.
 It will be updated.

-What's being worked on, currently:

- - Unique ids for dependency management

 Here's some ideas from my list about should:

  - projects!